Boxing at the 1904 Summer Olympics – Lightweight: Results

 1 A well-known local boxer, Carroll Burton, entered the tournament and originally won this bout against Sturholdt.
-However, officials later discovered that the winner was actually an impostor named James Bollinger; Bollinger was ejected from the competition and Sturholdt was advanced to the next round.
+However, officials later discovered that Burton was actually an impostor named James Bollinger; Bollinger was ejected from the competition and Sturholdt was advanced to the next round.

 2 Egan won the bout on walkover as Lydon was injured.

 3 Jack Egan originally won the silver medal in the lightweight competition and the bronze medal in the welterweight competition.
-Later, it was discovered that his real name was Frank Joseph Floyd, whereas AAU rules made it illegal to fight under an assumed name.
-In November 1905, the AAU disqualified Egan from all AAU competitions and ordered him to return all his prizes and medals.
-Russell van Horn was awarded the silver and Peter Sturholdt awarded the bronze in the lightweight competition while Joseph Lydon retained bronze in the welterweight competition.
+Later it was discovered that his real name was Frank Joseph Floyd while the AAU rules made it illegal to fight under an assumed name.
+In November 1905 the AAU disqualified Egan from all AAU competitions and he had to return all his prizes and medals.
+Russell van Horn got silver, Peter Sturholdt got bronze in the lightweight competition and Joseph Lydon keeps bronze in the welterweight competition.